-The bill amends and reenacts certain provisions of Louisiana's election laws, specifically R.S.
-18:435 and R.S.
-18:1309, to enhance the appointment and regulation of poll watchers and early voting watchers.
-It establishes that a recognized political party with at least twenty-five percent of the state's registered voters can appoint political party super watchers in each parish where a candidate from that party is on the ballot.
+The bill amends and reenacts specific sections of Louisiana's election laws to enhance the appointment and regulation of poll watchers and early voting watchers.
+It establishes that a recognized political party, with at least twenty-five percent of registered voters affiliated with it, is entitled to appoint political party super watchers in each parish where a candidate from that party is on the ballot.
 The number of super watchers allowed varies based on the registered voter population of the parish, ranging from one in smaller parishes to five in those with over two hundred thousand registered voters.
-Additionally, the bill outlines the responsibilities and qualifications of these watchers, including their ability to observe early voting and report any infractions.
+Additionally, the bill outlines the qualifications and duties of these watchers, ensuring they can monitor the election process while adhering to specific regulations.

 SB261 Engrossed: 18:435(A)(4)